elfjane/vrising_bloodcraft/README.md

   Quantity of vampiric dust required to make a familiar shiny.
 May also be spent to change shiny familiar's shiny buff at 25% cost.
 Enable ExtraRecipes to allow player refinement of this item from Advanced Grinders.
 Valid values are between 50-200, if outside that range in either direction it will be clamped.
 - **Prestige Cost Item Quantity**: `PrestigeCostItemQuantity` (int, default: 1000) Quantity of schematics required to immediately prestige familiar (gain total levels equal to max familiar level, extra levels remaining from the amount needed to prestige will be added to familiar after prestiging).
 Valid values are between 500-2000, if outside that range in either direction it will be clamped.
+- **Familiar Upgrade Crystal Costs**: `FamiliarUpgradeCrystalCosts` (string, default: "N:1,R:2,SR:5,SSR:10,SS:20,SSS:50") Mapping of rarity -> crystal cost for upgrading from that rarity to the next (format: N:1,R:2,...).
+- **Familiar Upgrade Chances**: `FamiliarUpgradeChances` (string, default: "N:0.90,R:0.60,SR:0.30,SSR:0.15,SS:0.05,SSS:0.01") Mapping of rarity -> success chance for upgrading from that rarity to the next (0-1 format: N:0.9,R:0.6,...).

 ### Classes
 - **Class System**: `ClassSystem` (bool, default: False)